edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 **Key information:**

-- Edge Functions assume you are familiar with our [CDN-as-Code](/guides/performance/cdn_as_code) approach for defining rules.
+- This article assumes that you are familiar with our [CDN-as-Code](/guides/performance/cdn_as_code) approach for defining rules.
 - Edge Functions requires activation. {{ ACCOUNT_UPGRADE }}

 {{ prereq.md }}